 I knew I wanted to use the Cupcaketree for more than just weddings so I devised this set up for our Superbowl party.
 Thanks again to Pink Princess Cakes for the football cupcakes.

 Next came Ellie's Ladybug 1st Birthday Party.
 The top cake was a no sugar super healthy cake by Pink Princess Cakes. she made cupcakes of the same recipe for all the other babies and toddlers and it was sooo yummy.

-A Lego Birthday Party for my nephew.
+A Lego Birthday Party (instructions to build at that link) for my nephew.
 I switched out the risers for posts made of Megablocks for the Lego Theme.
 The stickers on the rounds have the Lego logo printed on them to make it look like a building base. ( I cannot take credit for the adorable cupcakes or top Lego cake, they were done by my aunt)

 The next party was an Around the World Amazing Race party for a friend's birthday.
 The Dessert table was Europe themed, so the German chocolate cakes got a German Flag inspired cupcake tree.